Trump Jr. admits he wanted info on Clinton from Russian

 A meeting between President Donald Trump's eldest son and a Russian lawyer during the presidential campaign occurred at the behest of a Moscow-based singer with family ties to Trump's businesses, according to a participant in the talks.
 Donald Trump Jr. acknowledged Monday he made time for the meeting hoping to get information about Democrat Hillary Clinton.

-The circumstances surrounding the meeting fueled new questions about the Trump campaign's possible ties to Russia, which are being scrutinized by federal and congressional investigators.
-Some election law experts said a discussion of potentially damaging information on Clinton could prompt scrutiny from Special Counsel Robert Mueller in light of federal laws barring foreign contributions to campaigns.
+The circumstances surrounding the meeting, and a report by The New York Times late Monday that Trump Jr. was told ahead of time that the source of the information was the Russian government, fueled new questions about the Trump campaign's possible ties to Moscow, which are being scrutinized by federal and congressional investigators.

-Larry Noble, a former general counsel at the Federal Election Commission, said the situation "raises all sorts of red flags."
+The Times reported that Trump Jr., who was a key campaign adviser to his father, was told the Russian government was behind the information on Clinton in an email from music publicist Rob Goldstone.
+The Times cited three unnamed people with knowledge of the email.

+The report is the first public word that Trump Jr. accepted the meeting with the understanding that he would be presented with damaging information about his father's political opponent and that the material could have emanated from the Kremlin.

-Hours later, New York-based attorney Alan Futerfas said he had been retained to represent the president's son.
-And Trump Jr. said on Twitter he was willing to work with the Senate intelligence committee, one of the panels probing possible campaign collusion, "to pass on what I know."
+Trump Jr. also said on Twitter he was willing to work with the Senate intelligence committee, one of the panels probing possible campaign collusion, "to pass on what I know."

 Lawmakers on the committee from both parties said they indeed wanted to talk with the president's son.
 Sen. Susan Collins, R-Maine, said the panel "needs to interview him and others who attended the meeting."
 Sen. Ron Wyden, D-Ore., agreed, saying, "Based on his own admissions, this is an attempt at collusion."